nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 2.3    | &lt;security server owner register code&gt;              | Member code of the security server's owner
 2.4    | &lt;choose security server identificator name&gt;        | Security server's code

-Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the security server sidecar network.
+Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the Security Server Sidecar network.

 Note (2): Reference items 2.1 - 2.3 are provided to the security server owner by the X-Road central server's administrator.